 Build a budget

-Take your teenager through a budget planner, setting amounts for money for spending on clothes, food and other things and also money to be saved and even some money for charity.
+Take your teenager through a budget planner, setting amounts of money for spending on clothes, food and other things, and also money to be saved and even some money for charity.

 Pay themselves first

-If they’re wanting to build their savings, one of the best pieces of advice is to pay themselves first.
-This means having a separate savings account which earns interest, then when they’re paid making sure they put away the saving amount allocated in their budget before doing anything else.
+If they’re wanting to build their savings, one of the best pieces of advice for your teen is to pay themselves first.
+This means having a separate savings account which earns interest, then when they’re paid, making sure they put away the saving amount allocated in their budget before doing anything else.

 Equate money and time

-Responsible spending is easy to talk about, you can talk about how some things may be necessary while others are not and also how some items will be short lived while others will last longer.
-But it can be hard to get comments like this to have any effect on your increasingly independent teenager.
+Responsible spending is easy to talk about – you can talk about how some things may be necessary while others aren't, and also how some items will be short-lived while others will last longer.
+But it can be hard to get comments like this to have any lasting effect on your increasingly independent teenager.

 A more compelling way to think about the value of money is to combine it with the concept of time.
 For example, if they want to buy a pair of jeans, get them to work out how many hours in their casual job that equates to.
-Once they find out how many hours of hard work they need to do - that may change their view on whether it’s worth it.
+Once they find out how many hours of hard work they need to do, it may change their view on whether it’s worth it.